izenynn/mini-unit/README.md

 }
 ```

-Of course you can scale this all you want, you can call multiple `ASSERTS` in one `TEST_CASE`, do more `TEST_CASE`s, and since this is just C with macros, you can do whatever you want.
+Of course you can scale this all you want, you can call multiple `ASSERT`s in one `TEST_CASE`, do more `TEST_CASE`s, and since this is just C with macros, you can do whatever you want.

 Just renember to call the `TEST_CASE`s using `RUN_TEST`, and to call `END()` at the end.